Trauma Therapy Online In Australia: Mental Health Care Services

 The best approach to treating trauma in a given individual depends on the person and what they are currently struggling with.
 Below are some of the most common modalities used today.

-Eye movement desensitization and reprocessing (EMDR) therapy
+Eye movement desensitisation and reprocessing (EMDR) therapy

-EMDR is a specialized approach that helps individuals safely process traumatic memories through structured eye movements while engaging in a dialogue with the therapist about their experiences.
+EMDR is a specialised approach that helps individuals safely process traumatic memories through structured eye movements while engaging in a dialogue with the therapist about their experiences.
 This approach may reduce the intensity of emotional reactions and help individuals find relief.

 Prolonged exposure (PE) therapy